Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Confluence of geodesics

+See Figure~\ref{fig-leftmost} for an illustration of the statement and proof of Lemma~\ref{lem-leftmost-geodesic}.
 The proof of~\cite[Lemma 2.4]{gm-confluence} uses the Arz\'ela-Ascoli theorem and the continuity of the subcritical LQG metric with respect to the Euclidean metric to take limits of $D_h$-geodesics.
 In order to do this in the supercritical case, we need the following lemma.

 \begin{lem} Almost surely, the following is true.
 Let $\{z_n\}_{n\in\BB N}$, $\{w_n\}_{n\in\BB N}$, $z$, and $w$ be non-singular points for $D_h$ such that $z_n \rta z$, $w_n \rta w$, and $\limsup_{n\rta\infty} D_h(z_n,w_n) < \infty$.
 Let $\{P_n\}_{n\in\BB N}$ be a sequence of $D_h$-rectifiable paths from $z_n$ to $w_n$, each parametrized by $D_h$-length, such that $\op{len}(P_n ; D_h) - D_h(z_n,w_n) \rta 0$ as $n\rta\infty$, where $\op{len}(P_n ; D_h)$ denotes the $D_h$-length.
 There is a subsequence along which the paths $P_n$ converge uniformly w.r.t.\ the Euclidean metric to a $D_h$-rectifiable path $P$ from $z$ to $w$.
 If $\lim_{n\rta\infty} D_h(z_n,w_n) = D_h(z,w)$, then $P$ is a $D_h$-geodesic. \end{lem}